portablestew/ArpBuddy/README.md

 # ArpBuddy
-ARP repeating server, for networks where broadcasts are restrictive
+ARP repeating server, for networks where broadcasts are restricted